tax gain harvest

 How Do You Harvest Capital Gains?

 Sell the asset and then purchase it again (if it is your desired asset).
-You have re-set your basis, and you will get a 1099-R showing the sales and the capital gains as a result.
+You have re-set your basis, and you will get a 1099-R showing the sales and the capital gains.

 Next, in April, you fill out your taxes, report the gain to the IRA, and pay the taxes that result (if any).